This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1051271.

 Abstract

-Despite widespread horizontal truncation and occasional areas of more intense modern disturbance, a limited range and number of archaeological features were identified, excavated and recorded during the fieldwork.
+The excavation revealed widespread horizontal truncation and occasional areas of intense modern disturbance.
+Despite this, a limited range and number of archaeological features were identified, excavated and recorded.

-These related to two distinct phases of activity.
+Such features related to two distinct phases of activity.
 The earliest of these phases was evidenced in the form of a substantial late prehistoric ditch.
-The date and function of the ditch could not be conclusively determined, although it is most likely to represent part of an Early–Middle Iron Age (700–100 BC) enclosure, which may have surrounded a settlement.
+The date and function of the ditch could not be conclusively determined, although it is most likely to represent part of an Early–Middle Iron Age enclosure, which may have surrounded a settlement.

 The second phase of activity was represented by a group of 14 graves containing inhumation burials.
 These formed a small cemetery of probable mid-late Romano-British date (AD 120-410), which presumably contained the remains of the inhabitants of a nearby, rural settlement.